 Federal Work Study Program — The Federal Work Study (FWS) Program provides jobs for undergraduate and graduate students who demonstrate financial need.
 The program gives students a chance to earn a part of their educational expenses through an on-campus job.
 In addition to providing part-time employment to meet educational expenses, the FWS program may provide expanded educational opportunities for students.
 The amount of a Federal Work Study award depends on financial need and the University’s annual FWS allocation, which is determined by the U.S. Department of Education.

-Federal Direct Stafford Loan Program — A Federal Direct Stafford Loan is a low-interest loan borrowed from the federal government by the student to help pay for education after high school.
+Federal Direct Stafford Loan Program — A Federal Direct Stafford Loan is a low-interest loan borrowed from the federal government by the student to help pay for education after high College.
 The federal government is the lender of the Direct Loan.
 To learn more about Direct Stafford Loans and to complete a Master Promissory Note (MPN), please go to http://studentloans.gov.

 Federal Parent PLUS Loan (for dependent undergraduate students/parents only) — Federal Direct PLUS Loans are for parents of dependent undergraduate students to provide additional funds for educational expenses.
 Parents may borrow up to the cost of education minus financial aid.
 The Federal PLUS program enables eligible parents of dependent undergraduate students to borrow up to the cost of education minus financial aid.
 The interest rate for Federal PLUS loans varies from year to year.
 Federal PLUS borrowers must begin repaying interest within 60 days, unless the lender agrees to allow it to accrue while the principal is deferred.